samkearney/esta-ngl/docs/device_id_library/identification_properties.rst

 Name               Device ID
 Description        A globally unique identifier for a device model.
 Data Type          string
-String Constraints Follows the convention of a :ref:`tutorial-identifiers-qualified-device-alias`.
+String Constraints Follows the convention of a :ref:`tutorial-identifiers-qualified-device-id`.
 ================== ============================================================================

 Definition Markup